 You have to visit the rather lovely homepage of the Bristol Owner’s Club and root around a bit to find out that Bristol made the change from 603 to Blenheim in 1994.
 In 1998 the Blenheim 2 appeared and just two years later came the Series 3 we are looking at now.

 Autocar heralded the car as “the most powerful version of its four-seater Blenheim coupe”.
-The new price sneaked in just under £134,000, leaving fifty quid over for either a quite nice bottle of wine or half a tank of petrol.
+The new price sneaked in at just under £134,000, leaving fifty quid over for either a quite nice bottle of wine or half a tank of petrol.
 The changes improved the car’s aerodynamic stability by means of revised air intakes and front spoiler.
 Bristol also revised the cabin and handling.
+The extent of the improvement was not revealed.
+You can claim a 0.001% improvement is an improvement after all.

 Further, the photos gracefully hide what I can only call an utterly ham-fisted bit of coachwork under the C-pillar.
 Bear with me because a photo would have been better than the following verbal explanation: the C-pillar’s base is about a centimetre further out from the car’s centre than is ideal.
 This means it interrrupts the shoulder line here:

 And then there’s the rest of the detailing which is awful considering that the car was hand-made.
 The problem isn’t the craftsmanship but the design intent.
-In the much-lauded Far From The Mainstream series we saw how small firms make little savings on employing a seasoned designer and pay a big price for it.
+In the much-lauded Far From The Mainstream series we saw how small firms make little savings by not employing a seasoned designer and then pay a big price for it.
 The pity with Bristol is that unlike many of the rather half-baked products occupying the space at the fringe of car manufacturing, Bristol is in every other way utterly excellent.
+A designer could have been hired on a contract basis so as to sort things out.
+I think engineers worked on this design.

 The Blenheim 3 used an adapted 5.9 litre Chrysler V8 with a compression increase, a modified inlet manifold and a reprofiled camshaft.
 The latter detail meant what Autocar called “freer breathing at high revs”.
 This brought the power up to 350 hp and increased the torque.

-The detail I like is the engine had a very low RPM.
-At about 80 miles an hour the RPM would be about 2000, meaning a very relaxed and unstressed ride with commendable fuel economy for such a powerful car.
+The detail I like is that the engine had a very low RPM.
+At about 80 mph the RPM would be about 2000, meaning the car had a very relaxed and unstressed ride with commendable fuel economy.
 Bristol claimed about 30 mpg was possible if you toured at about 65 miles per hour.
+This sounds believable

 Other changes to what was the last 8-cylinder Bristol were wider tracks and stiffer anti-roll bars.
 You’d have to ask an owner if this reduced the ride quality but to judge by the car’s weight, its BOF chassis and nicely fat, fat tyres, I don’t think anyone would lose their teeth during spirited driving.

-Lastly, it’s unobtrusive meaning it is not a car to generate ill-will the way a Rolls, Ferrari or Bentley might.
-Really, none of those three brands are right for Ireland whereas the Bristol might have been designed with Ireland in mind.
+Lastly, the Blenheim is unobtrusive meaning it is not a car to generate ill-will the way a Rolls, Ferrari or Bentley might.
+Really, none of those three brands are right for Ireland whereas the Bristol could almost have been designed with Ireland in mind.